pytest-dev/pytest-order/README.md

 This is a fork of [pytest-ordering](https://github.com/ftobia/pytest-ordering).
 That project is not maintained anymore, and there are several helpful PRs that are now integrated into `pytest-order`.
-The idea and most of the code has been created by Frank Tobia, the author of that plugin.
-In case `pytest-ordering` is revived, this project will be obsolete.
+The idea and most of the code has been created by Frank Tobia, the author of that plugin, and contributors.

 Compatibility to `pytest_ordering`
 ---------------------------------